 Attractions on Day 5

 Now any of these days from our New York itinerary can be done in any order, we just wanted to give you a guideline of all there is to see in the city as well as ideas on how to save.
 By day 6 you’re probably thinking how much more is there to do?
 Well, you still have one of the best parks to visit!
 Central Park is home to the largest amount of green space in Manhattan.
-There is so much that goes on in Central Park we are not sure we can tell list it all for you!
-You will see picnics, parties, runners, bikers, horse and carriages, a zoo, lakes, boats, historic landmarks, stages, and the list goes on!
-In Central Park, you are able to go on walking and bike tours depending on your preference.
+While you can take bike tours and walking tours, there is so much that goes on in Central Park we are not sure we can tell list it all for you!
+You will see picnics, parties, runners, bikers, horse and carriages, a zoo, lakes, boats, historic landmarks, stages, and the list goes on and on!
 Take it all in while you are there!

 Attractions on Day 6

-Day 7 of our New York itinerary is here!
-Now we said that you may need two days in Brooklyn to cover it all.
+Day 7 of our New York itinerary may be the last but it is definitely not the least!
+Now we said that you may need two days in Brooklyn to cover it all, which is why you can head out towards Williamsburg.
 We have a couple more favorite attractions to tell you about there.
-First is Prospect Park!
-Prospect Park is home to a smaller green space than Central Park, but has the same amount of beauty.
+The first place we recommend you visit is Prospect Park!
+Prospect Park is home to a smaller green space than Central Park, but it is just as beautiful.
 On Sunday’s this is where Brooklyn’s famous Smorgasburg is held.
 Smorgasburg is a food festival that is held during the warmer months on the weekends.
 Saturday’s it is in Williamsburg and on Sunday it is in Prospect Park.
 Another favorite to visit is the Brooklyn Museum.
 This museum is home to over 1.5 million works and is know for it’s expansive collection of Egyptian and African art.
 And last but not least, Brooklyn’s Botanic Garden!
 Enjoy the 52 acres of pure bliss!

 This part of Brooklyn is also nice to walk around in.
 You will see beautiful brownstones, boutique shops and restaurants as well as lots of street art.
 It definitely has a different feel to it compared to Manhattan.
 You may also find your self near the Barclay’s Center.
 This is Brooklyn’s 5 year old state of the art arena.
 Basketball and ice hockey games are held here along with concerts.
 It’s unique architecture makes it stick out against the grit, but it is a very cool building to pass by!
 Stop by for a game if you are here during the right season!